ChemeketaCS/csweb/content/assignments/cs162/rectangle/index.md

 to use for its state based on coordinates of these two points.

-Example: If the Points given are (10, 5) and (4, 2), the rectangle should have an upper left vertex of (4, 5), and either a height of 3 and  width of 6 or a lower right vertex of (10, 2)
+Example: If the Points given are (10, 5) and (4, 2), the rectangle should have an upper left vertex of (4, 5), and either a height of 3 and  width of 6 or a lower right vertex of (10, 2).

+{{% alert info %}}
+**Note** You need to provide both constructors listed above regardless of how your data is stored (Point/height/width vs two Points).
+One of the two constructors will require you to do a bit of work to figure out the data you need to store.
+{{% /alert %}}

 ### getUpperLeftVertex() : Point